vivid-arch/laravel-docs/source/docs/foundation/jobs.md

 # Jobs

 Jobs are where most of the magic happens.
-They are responsible for doing a certain task and they are reusable throughout the application.
+They are responsible for doing a certain task, and they are reusable throughout the application.

 Jobs should only be doing one and only thing.
-For example, a `FetchActiveUsersJob` should do what it's name implies.
+For example, a `FetchActiveUsersJob` should do exactly what the name implies.
 Similarly, the Feature should be broken down to individual jobs.
-If you were to have a `SavePostFeature` you should think what smaller steps need to be taken in order to accomplish that task.
+If you were to have a `SavePostFeature` you should think what smaller steps need to take place in order to accomplish that task.

-Unlike Features, Jobs are not Device-spicifc and they reside inside the `/app/Domains/<domain>/Jobs` directory.
+Unlike Features, Jobs are not Device-specific, and they reside inside the `/app/Domains/<domain>/Jobs` directory.
-One important characteristic of the Jobs is that they are completely isolated and they should only ever talk to the core application or other external services.
+One important characteristic of the Jobs is that they are completely isolated, and they should only ever talk to the core application or other external services.
 Most importantly, Jobs should never talk to other jobs.

 ## Generating a Job

 **Basic use**

+To generate a Job, use the following command:
 ```sh
 ./vendor/bin/vivid make:job <job> <domain>
 ```